-1. Describe anatomical aspects of muscles, bones, joints, their attachments of thorax and upper quadrant & amp; to understand and discuss analysis of movements with respect to bones, joints and soft tissues related to musculoskeletal system of thorax, & amp; upper extremity.

-2. Describe structures of the cardio vascular & amp; respiratory system, mechanism of respiration and the course of blood vessels, structure of rib cage & amp; its contents with special emphasis to lungs, tracheo-bronchial tree, respiratory muscles & amp; heart.

-3. Describe source & amp; course of major arterial, venous & amp; lymphatic system, related to upper quadrant, thorax and heart.

-4. Describe various structures of the genito-urinary system, abdomen, pelvic organs and sense organs and apply knowledge to living anatomy
+- 1. Describe anatomical aspects of muscles, bones, joints, their attachments of thorax and upper quadrant & to understand and discuss analysis of movements with respect to bones, joints and soft tissues related to musculoskeletal system of thorax, & to upper extremity. - 2.
+Describe structures of the cardio vascular & prize amp; respiratory system, mechanism of respiration and the course of blood vessels, structure of rib cage & prize amp; its contents with special emphasis to lungs, tracheo-bronchial tree, respiratory muscles & prize amp; heart. - 3.
+Describe source & amp; course of major arterial, venous & amp; lymphatic system, related to upper quadrant, thorax and heart. - 4.
+Describe various structures of the genito-urinary system, abdomen, pelvic organs and sense organs and apply knowledge to living anatomy

-- 1. Identification and description of all anatomical structures. - The learning of Anatomy is by demonstration only through dissected parts, slides, models, charts, etc. - 3.
+- 1. Identification and description of all anatomical structures. - 2.
+The learning of Anatomy is by demonstration only through dissected parts, slides, models, charts, etc. - 3.
 Demonstration of dissected parts (upper extremity, lower extremity&thoracic). - 4.
-Demonstration of skeleton- articulated and disarticulated. - During the training more emphasis will be given on the study of bones, muscles, joints, nerve supply of the limbs and arteries of limbs. - Surface anatomy: -surface land mark-bony, muscular and ligamentous. -surface anatomy of major nerves, arteries of the limbs. - 7.
+Demonstration of skeleton- articulated and disarticulated. - 5.
+During the training more emphasis will be given on the study of bones, muscles, joints, nerve supply of the limbs and arteries of limbs. - 6.
+Surface anatomy: - -surface land mark-bony, muscular and ligamentous. - -surface anatomy of major nerves, arteries of the limbs. - 7.
 Points of palpation of nerves and arteries.